Wednesday, September 25, 2019

 - One-Tonner BellyUp.

 - TYD#852 My last I.O.R Design.
-Starting as Desperado 73'; now Velos in white with new rudder and keel, based in San Diego.
+Starting as Desperado 73'; now Velos in white with a new rudder and keel, based in San Diego, and still winning races as I write in 2025.